-Whether we are warming up, in the middle of schooling, or cooling out there is always room for transitions and bending!
-Transitions between and within gaits keep a horse’s back up as he prepares for the change in balance.
-Transitions within gaits are my favorite because the change in balance can be so subtle and built into other exercises.
+Transitions between and within gaits help to keep a horse’s back up as he prepares for the change in balance.
+Transitions within gaits are helpful to be used subtly throughout other exercises to maintain balance and engagement.

-Keeping a horse working through changes of bend has similar effects.
-As the horse stretches the outside of his back he flexes the muscles on his inside.
-In both transitions and bending through his body, the horse loads and unloads power in his hind end, almost doing push ups from behind.
+Keeping a horse working through changes of bend has a similar effect.
+As the horse stretches the outside of his back, he flexes the muscles on his inside.
+In both transitions and bending, the horse loads and unloads power in his hind end, almost like doing push ups from behind.

 Hill work is a wonderful way to supplement any exercise program!
-To make the most of schooling up and down different terrain, we need to focus on the horse’s quality of movement and self carriage (IE- Bio-mechanical Correctness).
-The reasoning behind this focus is simple- the only way to build muscle is to use, stretch, and push the intended muscles.
-No matter how intensely we push a horse, unless we use the right muscles, we won’t build them.
+To make the most of schooling up and down different terrain, we need to focus on the horse’s bio-mechanical correctness.
+Reason being, the only way to build muscle is to use, stretch, and push the intended muscles.

-For most horses with a muscle deficit, it’s important to keep the intensity of hill work low.
-Stretch walking up and down hills with big circles and figure-eights is my favorite starting point.
-Once it becomes easy for the horse, we add in a few trot transitions up the hill.
+As a horse starts hill work, it’s important to keep it at a low intensity.
+A good starting point might be to stretch-walk up and down hills with big circles and figure-eights.
+Once it becomes easy for the horse, add in a few trot transitions up the hill.
 Then move to canter transitions.
 As the horse gets fitter, the work gets easier.
-When a horse is quite fit and developed over his topline, a more uphill frame and transitions up & down the hills can help improve coordination and muscle memory.
+When a horse is quite fit and developed over his topline, a more connected frame and transitions up & down the hills will help improve coordination and muscle memory.